-Antioch will synthesize the information acquired over the course of the project to develop the plan through the needs assessment, innovative evidence-based practices from the literature/national experts and other states and input from stakeholders and the Advisory Team.
-The final plan will focus on cutting edge models for a robust and comprehensive prevention, treatment, and recovery system for the current and future of behavioral health service delivery.
+The Contractor will synthesize the information acquired over the course of the project to develop the new ten (10) year plan through the needs assessment, the review of innovative evidence-based practices from other states and input from stakeholders and the Advisory Team.
+The final plan will focus on cutting edge models for a robust and comprehensive prevention, treatment, and recovery system for the delivery of behavioral health services.
 The plan will address programmatic needs to ensure timely access to services in the appropriate, least restrictive, and most integrated settings.
-The Plan will also address resource needs, use, and inefficiencies; system redundancies and potential reallocations; integration across multi-service providers; and quality of service and delivery.
-Finally, the Plan will include a detailed system-change process and implementation guidance, including implementation strategies looking at phases or process steps that will allow for the practical and systemic implementation of the system over a 10-year period; including milestones and markers of progress.
+The plan will also address resource needs, use, and inefficiencies; system redundancies and potential reallocations; integration across multi-service providers; and quality of service and delivery.
+Finally, the plan will include a detailed system-change process and implementation guidance, including implementation strategies and identifying phases or process steps that will allow for the practical and systemic implementation of the system over a 10-year period; including milestones and markers of progress.